kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/03-start-using-react.md

 ```

 * The browser understands regular function calls
-* We'll never write out React like it is on the right as it would take longer and be tedious
+* We'll never write out React like it is on the right as it would take longer and be unbearably tedious
-* React was meant to speed up our workflow so that is why we use JSX - easier to code
+* React was meant to speed up our workflow so that is why we use JSX - It is SOOOO much easier to code

 ```js
 var template = React.createElement(